Monday, October 31, 2005

 Happy Halloween and Happy Day to you.

-: doing the laundry.
+Answer to the radio question of the day: doing the laundry.
 That comes under the "anything" category, doesn't it?
 I shoulda won.
 Heck.
 Cheated again.

 Sunday, October 30, 2005